 Learning German on a business trip

-If you’ve taken a German language course in order to improve your business German then a trip to the country to meet clients or colleagues is a great chance to improve your language skills.
-Learn vocabulary Once all the business is done for the day, there’s the temptation to stay in your hotel and relax. […]
+If you’ve taken a German language course to improve your business German, a trip to the country to meet clients or colleagues is a great chance to improve your language skills.
+Learning German vocabulary Once all the business is done for the day, there’s the temptation to stay in your hotel and relax.
+This isn’t […]

 Swiss German

-Have you ever taken a plane to Zurich or Basel, expecting upon arrival that people would sound like your friends or colleagues from Germany – but then feeling rather puzzled when hearing them talk?
-The reason is that Swiss Germans have a very strong Allemanic dialect when it comes to their everyday conversation, which is […]
+Have you ever taken a plane to Zurich or Basel, expecting upon arrival that people would sound like your friends or colleagues from Germany – but then feeling somewhat puzzled when hearing them talk?
+The reason is that Swiss Germans have a very strong Allemanic dialect in their everyday conversation, called “Schweizerdeutsch”.
+This, however, should […]

 Measuring German Language Levels

-You may have heard of the Common European Reference Framework for Languages?
-It is quite a mouthful but useful at measuring language levels.
+You may have heard of the Common European Reference Framework for Languages.
+It is quite a mouthful but useful for measuring language levels.
 Have you ever wondered which level your German language is or what the various levels mean?
 The basic levels are A1 and A2.
 If you have achieved level A1, you should understand and use […]

 Communicating with Germans